-In the fall 1995, the college opened a satellite center in Hawks Prairie Village Mall in Lacey as the Hawks Prairie Center.
-Today, more than 7,000 students each quarter seek education at South Puget Sound Community College.
+In the fall 2015, the college opened a satellite center in Lacey encompassing three buildings along 6th Ave SE.
+Today, more than 5,000 students each quarter seek education at South Puget Sound Community College.

 Campus Setting

 Nestled on 101 acres of lush woods, our tranquil campus is one of the most beautiful in the nation.
 We welcome all students from the Thurston County area and from around the world to visit our campus and join our learning community.